Lickability/swift-best-practices/DocumentationAndComments.md

 # Documentation and Comments
 ### How do we document?
-Anything access level internal or higher requires documentation.
-An exception is declarations made for protocol conformance.
+Anything with access level `internal` or higher requires documentation with the exception of declarations made for `protocol` conformance or `override`s in subclasses

 ### Key Considerations
 * Use Xcode’s auto documentation in most cases (`option + command + /`)